-- The content of the LTFP is based on real (2021-22) dollar values for all future years to facilitate comparisons between years; - That rate revenue will not increase in real terms this means that only CPI increases have been considered in this plan; - Investment revenue has been calculated on the assumed rate of 0.5% per annum; - Capital renewal expenditure for Road Infrastructure, CWMS and Buildings has been funded at the levels identified in Councils Asset Management Plan - Plant & Equipment replacement is based on the Councils' 10 year Plant and Equipment Replacement Program; - A contingency fund of \$200k per annum has been factored in to match grant funding opportunities that are expected to arise due to the Community Support Projects that will eventuate in the region due to the creation of a nuclear waste facility; - Wages have been assumed to increase in line with CPI; - A zero growth or decline in population is assumed; - Maintenance costs are maintained at current levels; - Service range & standards are maintained at current levels; - A pool of funds approach to financing has been assumed.
-Accordingly, any accumulations of cash have been offset against any debt that may exist; - Forecast debt and cash reserves in future years have been discounted by 1.0% p.a. in recognition of the fact that inflation reduces the real value of financial assets and liabilities; - Commonwealth Financial Assistance Grant (FAGs) revenue has been evened out such that the plan reflects a stable four payments across each year; - Supplementary Local Road grant funding will cease in the year ending 30 June 2024; - Commonwealth Roads to Recovery funding is maintained at normal levels from the year ending 30 June 2022 onwards.
+- The content of the LTFP is based on real (2022-23) dollar values for all future years to facilitate comparisons between years; - That rate revenue will not increase in real terms this means that only CPI increases have been considered in this plan; - Investment revenue has been calculated on the assumed rate of 3.5% per annum; - Capital renewal expenditure for Road Infrastructure, CWMS and Buildings has been funded at the levels identified in Councils Asset Management Plan - Plant & Equipment replacement is based on the Councils' 10 year Plant and Equipment Replacement Program; - A contingency fund of \$200k to 300k per annum has been factored in to match grant funding opportunities that are expected to arise due to the Community Support Projects that will eventuate in the region due to the creation of a nuclear waste facility; - Wages have been assumed to increase in line with CPI; - A zero growth or decline in population is assumed; - Maintenance costs are maintained at current levels; - Service range & standards are maintained at current levels; - A pool of funds approach to financing has been assumed.
+Accordingly, any accumulations of cash have been offset against any debt that may exist; - Forecast debt and cash reserves in future years have been discounted by 3.5% p.a. in recognition of the fact that inflation reduces the real value of financial assets and liabilities; - Commonwealth Financial Assistance Grant (FAGs) revenue has been evened out such that the plan reflects a stable four payments across each year; - Commonwealth Roads to Recovery funding is maintained at normal levels from the year ending 30 June 2023 onwards.